silverbox/dynamodbtool/README.md

 ## Information

-Sorry, It's before the 1st release. but certainly you can use it.
+Sorry, It's before the 1st release. but certainly you can use it under your responsibility.

 ## What is this tool?